openresty/replace-filter-nginx-module/README.markdown

     replace_filter '/\*.*?\*/|//[^\n]*' '' g;

 When the `Content-Encoding` response header is not empty (like `gzip`), the response body will always remain intact.
+So usually you want to disable the gzip compression in your backend servers' responses by adding the following line to your `nginx.conf` if you are the ngx_proxy module:

+    proxy_set_header Accept-Encoding '';

+Your responses can still be gzip compressed on the Nginx server level though.

 replace_filter_types
 --------------------